MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-exercise-configure-connection-schema.md

 Custom Graph connectors use Microsoft Graph API to manage their external connection and items.
 Start by creating an instance of the `GraphServiceClient` class from the **Microsoft.Graph** NuGet package you installed in the project.

-1. Open your project in your Visual Studio 2022.
+1. Open your project in Visual Studio 2022.
 1. In your project, add a new code file named **GraphService.cs**.
 1. In the file, start by adding references to the namespaces you'll use, by adding: